Eastern Air Lines (2015)

-Eastern Air Lines Group, Inc. was an American low-cost airline based in Miami, Florida, founded in 2011.
+Eastern Air Lines Group, Inc. was an American low-cost airline based in Miami, Florida, founded in 2015.
 It operated charter flights between Miami and destinations in the United States, Caribbean and Latin America.

 In 2017, Swift Air acquired the Boeing 737-800 assets of Eastern Air Lines stating, "Eastern Air Lines’ name, assets, and associated trademarks will be retained within the transaction."

 History

 The ownership group, Eastern Air Lines Group, purchased the intellectual property, including trademarks, of the original Eastern Air Lines in 2009, and announced in early 2014 that it had filed an application with the United States Department of Transportation for a certificate of public convenience and necessity, which would be followed by certification with the Federal Aviation Administration.
 On May 28, 2015, Eastern launched charter flights with a Boeing 737-800 aircraft from Miami International Airport (MIA) to José Martí International Airport in Havana and back to MIA.
 Two days later, the airline flew as part of Honor Flight, flying 60 veterans to Ronald Reagan Washington National Airport outside of Washington, D.C.
 Scheduled service was planned to follow 12 to 18 months later.
 However, the necessary FAA certification was not given.

 On September 9, 2015, an Eastern Air Lines Boeing 737-800 came to the aid of stranded cruise ship passengers at St. Thomas.

 On June 5, 2016, Eastern Air Lines flew the body of Muhammad Ali from Phoenix, Arizona to Louisville, Kentucky on one of its 737s.

 Eastern Air Lines signed a three-year agreement in August 2015 to become the “Official Airline” for University of Miami Athletics.
 Eastern operated charter flights for some professional sports teams (Florida Panthers, San Francisco Giants, Miami Marlins, Oakland A's, Portland Timbers) and other colleges (Georgia State University, Georgia Southern University).
 It operated a scheduled charter operation to Cuba serving six cities.
 Eastern also operated charters to the Caribbean and Latin America (Dominican Republic, Venezuela, Costa Rica, Panama, Guyana, Haiti).

 The new Eastern Air Lines operated from Building 5A at Miami International Airport.
 The building used to house the system and maintenance control centers of the original airline.

 Swift Air stated in regards to the acquisition of the new Eastern Air Lines, "The transaction is not a purchase of one certificate or merger of two certificates."

 Eastern Air Lines conducted its last flight September 2017.
 Swift completed its asset purchase and all remaining Eastern aircraft were transferred to the Swift certificate.
-In September 2017 Eastern surrendered its certificate to the FAA.
+In September 2017, Eastern surrendered its certificate to the Federal Aviation Administration (FAA).
 The Eastern name will be transferred to Dynamic International Airways, an airline co-owned by Swift ownership and now operating as Eastern Airlines, LLC.

 The airline ceased operations on September 7, 2017.